brayspann/brayspann/README.md

 - 👋 Hi, I’m @brayspann
-- 👀 I’m interested in music and tech.
-Soulection life!!
+- 👀 I’m interested in music and tech
-- 🌱 I’m currently learning the Java language @ MiraCosta CC.
+- 🌱 I’m currently attending MiraCosta CC.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...